mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-Now that we have predicted probabilities $\theta_i$ for each individual observation, and each stratum, we generate and store samples of these post-stratification weights $\omega_i$ from the joint posteriors to carry them forward for further Bayesian analysis and synthesis.
+Now that we have predicted probabilities $\theta_i$ for each individual observation, and for each stratum $\theta_a$, we can compute post-stratification weights $\omega_i$ from the joint posteriors to carry them forward for further Bayesian analysis and synthesis.
+Here we will use the point estimates of posterior means for a quick summary.

 ```{r post-stratification-weights}
 #| eval: true